Net sales grew 2% during first quarter 2019, driven by core brand gross sales growth of 15%,

-During the first quarter, the Company used $4.6 million of cash in operating activities compared to $0.5 million of cash generated from operating activities in the prior year period.
-The cash outlay was primarily used to pay stretched payables and pay down the high interest rate working capital line as described in the rights offering that funded on December 28, 2017.
-As of March 31, 2018, the Company had cash and cash equivalents of $3.4 million and $4.4 million of undrawn availability on its working capital line of credit.
+During the first quarter of 2019, the Company used $8.8 million of cash in operating activities compared to $4.6 million of cash used in operating activities in the prior year period.
+The increase in cash used in operating activities the first quarter 2019 related primarily to significant investments in inventory in preparation of product launches in the second quarter of 2019 and increased sales and marketing investments.
+As of March 31, 2019, the Company had cash of $2.7 million and $6.8 million of available borrowing capacity on its revolving line of credit.

 About Reed’s, Inc.

-Established in 1989, Reed’s has sold over 500 million bottles of its category leading natural, handcrafted beverages.
-Reed’s is America’s #1 selling Ginger Beer brand and has been the leader and innovator in the ginger beer category for decades.
-Virgil’s is America’s #1 selling independent, full line of natural craft sodas.
-The Reed’s Inc. portfolio is sold in over 30,000 retail doors across the natural, specialty, grocery, drug, club and mass channels nationwide.
-Reed’s Ginger Beers are unique to the category because of the proprietary process of hand brewing its award-winning products using fresh organic ginger combined with natural spices and fruit juices.
-Reed’s Ginger Beers come in three levels of increasing ginger intensity that deliver a delicious and powerful ginger bite and burn that only comes from fresh ginger root.
-The Company uses this same handcrafted approach and dedication to the highest quality ingredients in its award-winning Virgil’s line of great tasting, bold flavored craft sodas.
+Established in 1989, Reed's is America's best-selling Ginger Beer brand and has been the leader and innovator in the ginger beer category for decades.
+Virgil's is America's best-selling independent, full line of natural craft sodas.
+The Reed's Inc. portfolio is sold in over 35,000 retail doors nationwide.
+Reed's Ginger Beers are unique due to the proprietary process of using fresh ginger root combined with a Jamaican inspired recipe of natural spices and fruit juices.
+The Company uses this same handcrafted approach in its award-winning Virgil's line of great tasting, bold flavored craft sodas.

 Safe Harbor Statement